sherbold/replication-kit-2020-smoke-testing/README.md

 - The directory generated-tests with the JUnit/unittest test suites that were generated for Weka, scikit-learn and Spark MLlib.
 - The directory descriptions with the YAML descriptions of the algorithm that we use to automatically generate the tests.
 - A copy of atoml, the tool we used to automatically generate the tests.
+- A copy of the test execution times and the Jupyter notebook required to create the plot.

 # How does it work
 To replicate the test generation, you require the tool [atoml](https://github.com/sherbold/atoml), a copy is provided as Zip archive.
 The Project contains a gradle file that contains all required Java dependencies, including for the execution of the JUnit tests for Weka and Spark MLlib.
 You can build atoml in a Linux bash and generate the tests with the following commands.